Noah-Miggs/Srimpro/README.md

 # srimpro
-srimpro is a python library that contains many tools for the automated extracting, calculating, publication-quality plotting, and/or exporting of SRIM data for a wide range of purposes.
+Srimpro is a python library that contains many tools for the automated extracting, calculating, publication-quality plotting, and/or exporting of SRIM data for a wide range of purposes.
 SRIM is a popular software package used to simulate the irradiation of materials by energetic ions, but extracting data from its output files, performing calculations, and plotting data can be extremely time consuming.
-By automating these processes, srimpro aims to improve the speed and efficiency of SRIM data analysis.
-Additionally, srimpro contains advanced functions that enable SRIM to be used for a wider range of purposes than what has traditionally been available to researchers.
+By automating these processes, Srimpro aims to improve the speed and efficiency of SRIM data analysis.
+Additionally, Srimpro contains advanced functions that enable SRIM to be used for a wider range of purposes than what has traditionally been available to researchers.
-* srimpro reads data from SRIM output files using an updated and modified version of [pysrim](https://github.com/costrouc/pysrim)
+* Srimpro reads data from SRIM output files using an updated and modified version of [pysrim](https://github.com/costrouc/pysrim)
 * most functions have several optional inputs to provide a wide range of utilities
 * plot settings can be easily modified within each function to allow for full plot customization
 * all functions are fully documented, and all code is fully commented

 # Features
-srimpro is designed to have a high ease of use.
+Srimpro is designed to have a high ease of use.
 Most functions only require the `path` input (filepath to the folder containing the appropriate SRIM output files) to generate an output.
 ## Integration Functions
 These functions are used to integrate under the profiles from SRIM to get total values.
 For example, the following code will set *vactot* and *novactot* to the total number of vacancies and replacements between depth x1 and x2 respectively:
 ```